mawuto/multi_modal_lidar_dataset/docs/pipelines/README.md

 ### 2.2 Run SLAM
 - Run Fast_lio2, or other Fast_lio families with the converted inputs.
-- Excepted GLIM which work directly with PointCloud2.
+- Excepted GLIM which work directly with PointCloud2(for all three sensors).

 ### 2.3 Record Outputs
 Record both SLAM and ground truth: